ObsidianIRC/ObsidianIRC/README.md

 ![](https://i.ibb.co/Gvbx4wpN/Screenshot-2025-05-01-at-06-27-04.png)

+### Multi-Platform
+ObsidianIRC currently runs on the following platforms:
+- Windows
+- Linux
+- MacOS
+- Android
+- iOS

+See the [Releases section](https://github.com/ObsidianIRC/ObsidianIRC/tags) to find something for your device.
+There's a choice for everyone!

+### Runs in the browser
+ObsidianIRC also runs right in the browser so you can host it yourself.

-For now, all you need to do to get this running is the following:
+Make sure you've got `git` and `npm` installed first, and then all you need to do to get this running is the following:
 ```
 cd ~
 git clone https://github.com/ObsidianIRC/ObsidianIRC